tjcim/ptscripts/README.md

 # TODO

-* ~Fix up the enum4linux file.~
-* ~Move the pentest base folder to the config file and update the print_commands file~
+* Add documentation to each script
-* Fix up web_commands script
+* Add logging to each script
 * Create script to run after ports.csv has been created for things like hydra
 * Add ability to use proxy in print_commands
   * Change nmap command to use sT and no UDP
-* ~Add ability to do something like starr/internal for when I am doing both an internal and external pentest~
-  * ~This causes a problem right now for things like db_import where I use the foldername directly~
-* get_internal_ip - This only works for http sites.
+* fix get_internal_ip - This only works for http sites.
 I should filter out ssl sites to start with, then figure out if the same works over ssl.
-* Add tests for nmap_to_csv.py and create_webserver_list.py
+* Add tests for nmap_to_csv.py, create_webserver_list.py and parse_nessus_csv.py
-* ~Add ability to have dashed ips in the form of 192.168.1.5-192.168.1.45~